AdityaMullick/dsc102-ucsd-public/src/README.md

 ### EMR-related utilities

-You are provided several utilities to help you setup and configure your EMR cluster.
+You are provided with several utilities to help you setup and configure your EMR cluster.
 All of them are containerized as ```yuhzhang/dsc102-pa2```.
 See below for descriptions.

 ## Getting started